MyNeDICC/lc-data-preservation/_episodes/01-storage-and-backup.md

 - "How will my data be backed up?"
 - "How long will backup take?"
 - "How often will I need to backup my data?"
 objectives:
 - "To prevent data loss"
 - "To enable sharing and reuse of my data over the long-term."
 keypoints:
-- "abcdefg...
-STORE AND BACKUP YOUR DATA!"
+- "STORE AND BACKUP YOUR DATA!"
 ---

 This episode describes how we go about storing and backing-up our data as a function of data preservation.